hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - more user involvement
                 - easy to measure progress
                 - easy to set time-scale
+            - reason to use
+                - to ensure system requirements are valid
+                        - and understoof by all
+                - quickest method to obtain feedback
+            - disadvantages
+                - developers might be pressured to developing unfinished products
+                - prototype may not work well
+                - lot of time wasted
         - evolutionary
             - stuff
                 - becomes a part of the final product